SafetyWing vs World Nomads 2026 — Which travel health insurance is best for long-term travelers?

 My conclusion

-For 9 out of 10 long-term travelers it is SafetyWing is clearly the better choiceCheaper (USD 62.72 / 4 weeks), more flexible (cancelable monthly), faster to complete.
-The monthly cancellation option makes it virtually risk-free — if it's not right for you, you're out in a month.
+For 9 out of 10 long-term travelers, SafetyWing is clearly the better choice: cheaper (USD 62.72 / 4 weeks), more flexible (cancelable monthly), and quicker to sign up.
+The monthly cancellation option makes it virtually risk-free—if it's not right for you, you're out in a month.

-My personal setup: SafetyWing serves as the base throughout the year, with World Nomads added selectively for extreme sports phases.
-It's hard to find a cheaper and more flexible option in today's market of providers.
+My personal setup: SafetyWing as the base all year round, with World Nomads added selectively for extreme sports phases.
+It's hard to find a cheaper and more flexible solution in today's market.

 My recommendation after 5 years of traveling the world